bailey572/devops/02_cmWithAnsibleTerraform/ansible/Notes2.md

 A message from webserver I am running to the finish line.
 ```

-In this simple test case, the name "webserver" was pulled from the ansible inverntory variable inventory_hostname and the message from the ansible playbooks local variable webserver_message.
+In this simple test case, the name "webserver" was pulled from the ansible inventory variable inventory_hostname and the message from the ansible playbooks local variable webserver_message.
 The original exercise was to overwrite the default homepage index.html but I didn't want to.

 Impressive?
 Not really, but it does provide a good foundation for Demo 4.